GM 8L transmission: Specifications

-Main Objectives
+Planetary gearset concept

+Improved fuel economy

-The main objective in replacing the predecessor model was to improve vehicle fuel economy with extra speeds and a wider gear span to allow the engine speed level to be lowered (downspeeding).
-The layout brings the ability to shift in a non-sequential manner – going from gear 8 to gear 2 in extreme situations simply by changing one shift element (actuating break B and releasing clutch D).
+The main objective in replacing the predecessor model was to improve vehicle fuel economy with extra speeds and a wider gear span to allow the engine speed level to be lowered (downspeeding), which is a decisive factor in improving energy efficiency and thus reducing fuel consumption.
+In addition, the lower engine speed level improves the noise-vibration-harshness comfort and the exterior noise is reduced.
+Due to changes in internal design, the shift times are reduced to 0.2 seconds.

-Extent
+Reduced manufacturing complexity

-In order to increase the number of ratios, ZF and consequently GM have abandoned the conventional design method of limiting themselves to pure in-line epicyclic gearing and extended it to a combination with parallel epicyclic gearing.
+In order to avoid a further increase in manufacturing complexity while expanding the number of gear ratios, ZF and consequently GM switched from the conventional design method—in which the planetary gearset concept was limited to a purely serial or in-line power flow—to a more modern design method that utilizes a planetary gearset concept with combined parallel and serial power flow.
 This was only possible thanks to computer-aided design and has resulted in a globally patented gearset concept.
 The resulting progress is reflected in a better ratio of the number of gears to the number of components used compared to existing layouts.
-The ZF 8HP has become the new reference standard (benchmark) for automatic transmissions.
+The 8HP has become the new reference standard (benchmark) for automatic transmissions.